 Those amplifier chips are culled nearly exclusively from the National Semiconductor catalog.
 In lieu of discrete output stages, now it's integrated high-feedback chips which drive your speakers.
 Add a power supply and a short bill can be your uncle.

 The only audio house which to my knowledge reached for 200-watt ratings from military high-power op amps was Canada's late Blue Circle.
-Today's Moonriver 404 integrated or AkitikA GT-102 power amp are down again to the 50wpc which National's signature silicon is good for.
+Jeff Rowland used six bridged/balanced op amps per channel, today's Moonriver 404 integrated or AkitikA GT-102 power amp are down again to the 50wpc which National's signature silicon is good for.

 Hong Kong's Clones Audio kicked off their DIY-gone-pro offer with a 25wpc gainclone integrated.
 They subsequently launched numerous iterations including 50-watt mono amps and a matching preamp, added remote and a mini display.
 Then they quietly relinquished the category to instead offer outboard power supplies, plug'n'play mods to Oppo/Pioneer universal players, a mod to Cisco network switches, two D/A converters and a server called The Host.
 But it never sat right that the product type which their brand name had immortalized since their synchronized launch on 12.12.12 would stay vacant.